 Special Status Species.
-Long-term, less than significant, adverse impacts on the Mariana fruit bat could occur from noise generated from operations conducted on the North Ramp associated with flight aircraft operations and ground activities on the North Ramp and operational vehicle traffic (see Section 3.11.2).
-Noise levels at the Station 67 roost area would range from 89 to 104 dBA for take-offs and 64 to 89 dBA for landing.
-Noise levels from idling and taxiing would be expected to be lower for quieter aircraft as well as for aircraft not operating at the edge of and perpendicular to the North Ramp boundary.
+Long-term, less than significant, adverse impacts on the Mariana fruit bat could occur from noise generated from operations conducted on the North Ramp associated with flight aircraft operations and ground activities on the North Ramp and operational vehicle

+17 104 dBA for take-offs and 64 to 89 dBA for landing.
+Noise levels from idling and taxiing would

+18 be expected to be lower for quieter aircraft as well as for aircraft not operating at the edge of

+19 and perpendicular to the North Ramp boundary.

-Short-term, less than significant, adverse impacts on the Mariana fruit bat would occur from attenuated noise traffic from Marianas Boulevard and the proposed road that could range between 43.4 and 61.0 dBA This level of noise would be barely audible and may solicit minor behavioral responses in roosting bats, such as head turns or other minor body movements.
+20 Short-term, less than significant, adverse impacts on the Mariana fruit bat would occur from between 43.4 and 61.0 dBA This level of noise would be barely audible and may solicit minor